The beginnings of cinema: the land of origin

 One of the first sound films shot in Ireland was The Man from Aran by documentary pioneer Robert Flaherty in 1934.
 The film combines an observation of the living conditions of an Aran Island fisherman with a story of family and survival.

 Twenty years later, director John Ford returned to his homeland to make The Quiet Man (1952), starring John Wayne, which would shape stereotypes of the Irish for years to come.
-Among local productions, Tom Cooper's The Dawn, a story set during the War of Independence, was the first Irish talkie, in 1936.
+Among local productions, Tom Cooper's The Dawn, set during the War of Independence, was the first Irish talkie, in 1936.

 From the 1970s: cult films and filmmakers

 The two great filmmakers of the 1990s are undoubtedly Nils Jordan and Jim Sheridan.
 Sheridan directed My Left Foot (1989), adapted from the memoirs of Christy Brown, an Irish painter and writer suffering from an illness that forced him to use his foot to write, played by the incredible Daniel Day-Lewis.
-As for Nils Jordan, he directed The Crying Game (1992), which won the Oscar for Best Screenplay, Interview with a Vampire (1994) with Tom Cruise, Brad and Kirsten Dunst, and the magnificent Michael Collins (1996) with Irishman Liam Neeson, for which he won the Golden Lion at Venice.
+As for Nils Jordan, he directed The Crying Game (1992), which won the Oscar for best screenplay, Interview with a Vampire (1994) with Tom Cruise, Brad Pitt and Kirsten Dunst, and the magnificent Michael Collins (1996) with Ireland's Liam Neeson, for which he won the Golden Lion at Venice.
 The latter is a biographical drama that traces the life of Michael Collins (1890-1922), an early 20th-century revolutionary, soldier and politician who fought for independence.

 2000s, opening of the Irish cinema